Lyall/StrayedLightsFix/README.md

 - Grab the latest release of StrayedLightsFix from [here.](https://github.com/Lyall/StrayedLightsFix/releases)
 - Extract the contents of the release zip in to the the game folder. (e.g. "**C:\Games\StrayedLights**").

-# Notes
+## Testing Notes
-- Tested on the Epic Store version.
+- Tested on the Epic Store version at 32:9 and 21:9.

 ### Linux/Steam Deck
 - Make sure you set the Steam launch options to `WINEDLLOVERRIDES="winmm.dll=n,b" %command%`